 In this situation, employers are advised to encourage “confidential” reporting rather than using the word “anonymous.”
 Anonymous reports are strongly discouraged in some countries, so be sure your organization (or the local employment attorney) does proper due diligence in order to understand local expectations.
 The hotline communication materials distributed to employees in these countries should make it clear that reporting is confidential, but on a named basis.
 Also make sure your hotline and case management systems can handle the potential for anonymous reporters from the US while not allowing anonymous reporting from other countries where applicable.

-- Prepare to limit the issue types that are surfaced in your hotline.
+Prepare to limit the issue types that are surfaced in your European hotline.

 Many countries restrict the type of matters that can reported via a hotline.
 Complaints that are submitted and fall outside the scope should be filtered out at as early as possible.
 All initial decision makers (possibly even including phone intake call center personnel) should be thoroughly trained regarding what type of issues can and cannot be made via hotline, based on region.
 This procedure should also include training on advising the reporter on how to proceed in lieu of making a hotline report and what steps, if any, should be taken by the call center to notify the compliance team of the issue.